oriolus98/SoA_CompVis_classif_benchmarker/README.md

 # Custom Image Classification Benchmarker

 This repository provides a simple and efficient way to benchmark and compare the performance of state-of-the-art image classification models on a custom dataset.
 It supports both TensorFlow and PyTorch frameworks, making it a versatile tool for experimenting with different deep learning architectures.
+It also provides tools for the aggregation of different trained models predictions, in order to achieve a more reliable classification.

 ## Features